saugatmaharjan/mailgrid-web/README.md

 I've create simple NodeJS server to send emails.
 You can find the source code for the server in my another repo here [MailGrid Server](https://github.com/saugatmaharjan/mailgrid-server)

+Please be noticed tha, since the `Mailgun` and `Sendgrid` account that I've used is sandbox account, the email sending will fail.
+I will have to manually add varyfied email accounts to may Mailgun and Sendgrid account.

 ## Tech stack
 - Single page application of web using `ReactJS` app link [MailGrid](https://inspiring-kare-d8a73a.netlify.com) and github link [MailGrid Web](https://github.com/saugatmaharjan/mailgrid-web)